tomjoht/documentation-theme-jekyll/pages/getting_started.md

 * [Git](http://git-scm.com/download/mac).
 Type `which git` to see if you already have it installed.
 * Jekyllrb.
 To install: `gem install jekyll`
 * Ruby.
 This should already be installed.
 Type `which ruby` to confirm.
 * [Rubygems](https://rubygems.org/pages/download).
+Optional but recommended.
 This is a package manager for Ruby plugins (gems).
 * text editor (e.g., [Sublime Text](http://www.sublimetext.com/))
-* [iTerm](http://iterm.sourceforge.net/) - recommended instead of Terminal.
+* [iTerm](http://iterm.sourceforge.net/) - optional but recommended instead of Terminal.
 * Mac computer (recommended).
 If you have a PC, you need to see [Jekyll on Windows](http://jekyllrb.com/docs/windows/)

 {{calloutdanger}} These instructions are designed for users on Macs.
 Jekyllrb works on Windows but is not officially supported on that platform.
-See [Jekyll on Windows](http://jekyllrb.com/docs/windows/) for more details. {{end}}
+See <a href="Jekyll on Windows">http://jekyllrb.com/docs/windows/</a> for more details. {{end}}

 ## Get set up